Compass (think tank): Governing structure

 Compass is managed by a committee of persons elected by the membership bi-annually.
 The Management Committee 'provide[s] strategic direction for Compass and make[s] decisions on behalf of the membership'.
 In an attempt to promote equality, the Committee has a gender quota.
 The Committee meets between four and five times a year.

 Previous members have included MPs Jon Trickett and Chuka Umunna.

-Compass holds an Annual General Meeting open to all members at which the constitution, policy and strategy of the organisation can be debated and amended.
+Compass holds an Annual General Meeting, open to all members, at which the constitution, policy and strategy of the organisation can be debated and amended.

 Compass Youth

-Compass Youth is an autonomous organisation which aims to engage young people to find out what issues really matter, develop their skills to turn ideas into action as well as organise and champion campaigns young people can get involved in.
+Compass Youth is an autonomous organisation which aims to engage young people to find out what issues really matter to them, develop their skills to turn ideas into action as well as organise and champion campaigns young people can get involved in.

 It is best known for its campaigning on Votes at 16, its participative manifesto debates and Love Difference festivals.
 It has developed right across the country represented regionally and on university campuses.

-It also has its own YouTube, Facebook, Flickr, and Netvibes channels.
+Mainstream Labour

-Sam Tarry MP, was previously chair of the Compass Youth Organising Committee.
+In September 2025, Compass and soft-left group Open Labour launched a network, Mainstream Labour.